 \subsection{Ablation Studies}

-\paragraph{Evidence Retrieval Strategy.} When the LLM determines to acquire more information from $\mathcal{D}$ and $\mathcal{G}$, our \textsc{HGMem} adopts an adaptive memory-based evidence retrieval strategy for either focused local investigation or broad global exploration (Section~\ref{subsec:retrieval_strategy}).
-To investigate the effects of such strategy, in Table~\ref{tab:ablation}, we compare our strategy to the variants that involve only \emph{Local Investigation} or \emph{Global Exploration}, represented as ``\emph{w/.
+\textbf{Evidence Retrieval Strategy.} When the LLM determines to acquire more information from $\mathcal{D}$ and $\mathcal{G}$, our \textsc{HGMem} adopts an adaptive memory-based evidence retrieval strategy for either focused local investigation or broad global exploration (Section~\ref{subsec:retrieval_strategy}).
+To investigate the effects of such a strategy, in Table~\ref{tab:ablation}, we compare our strategy to variants that involve only \emph{Local Investigation} or \emph{Global Exploration}, represented as ``\emph{w/.
 LI Only}'' and ``\emph{w/.
 GE Only}'', respectively.
 The results show that both ``\emph{w/.
 LI Only}'' and ``\emph{w/.
-GE Only}'' significantly underperforms the adaptive strategy across all datasets, demonstrating the effectiveness and necessity of adaptively combining the two modes of evidence retrieval. \paragraph{Effects of Update and Merging Operations.} The memory evolving in our \textsc{HGMem} involves update, insertion and merging operations, where merging is especially critical to building high-order correlations from primitive facts.
-Because insertion is indispensable, we just carry out ablation experiments on all datasets using Qwen2.5-32B-Instruct to assess the effects of update and merging operations, as shown in Table~\ref{tab:ablation}.
-Compared to the ``\textsc{HGMem}'', removing either operation leads to a performance drop, while removing merging (``\emph{w/o.
-Merging}'') causes a substantially larger degradation than removing update (``\emph{w/o.
-Update}'').
-It reflects the effectiveness of both operations, especially highlighting the importance of high-order correlations built through merging operations.
+GE Only}'' significantly underperforms the adaptive strategy across all datasets, demonstrating the effectiveness and necessity of adaptively combining two modes of evidence retrieval.